zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when a SOCKS server replies to a username/password login attempt.

-   :c: The parent connection of the proxy.
+   :param c: The parent connection of the proxy.

-   :code: The response code for the attempted login.
+   :param code: The response code for the attempted login.

 .. _plugin-zeek-ssh: